 I thank the students, staff and parents for their work bringing this Student Code of Conduct together.
 The views shared through the development of this document have been invaluable.
-It provides a clear explanation of what we expect from students and how we support them to meet those expectations.
+It provides a clear explanation of what we expect from students and how we support them to meet those expectations now and in their future endeavours.